 In addition to the collection of the sediment-transport data, this element fully funds the web-based construction and analysis of continuous mass-balance sand budgets for the CRe using the continuous suspended-sediment measurements on the Colorado River and the episodic suspended-sediment measurements on the tributaries.
 These sand budgets have been proven to be an accurate indicator of the change in the amount of sand stored in the Colorado River.
-In two independent comparisons with sand budgets developed using the channel-mapping data of Project B (Grams and others), these continuous mass-balance sand budgets have agreed with the topographic-based sand budgets of Project A within uncertainty.
+In two independent comparisons with sand budgets developed using the channel-mapping data of Project B (Grams and others), these continuous mass-balance sand budgets have agreed with the topographic-based sand budgets of Project A within an acceptable range of uncertainty.
 These comparisons were conducted between 2009 and 2012 in the Lower Marble Canyon reach (river miles 30-61) and between 2011 and 2014 in the Eastern Grand Canyon reach (river miles 61-87).
 Therefore, the continuous mass-balance sand budgets allow managers to accurately track changes in the amount of sand (with uncertainty) in different reaches of the CRe on an ongoing, near-realtime basis (daily to monthly as needed), and therefore allow managers to continuously evaluate the effects of any flow released from the dam (LTEMP or otherwise) on the sand resources in the CRe on monthly or shorter timescales.
 Furthermore, these sand budgets provide the "ground truth" for the Sand Mass-balance Index used to evaluate different flow alternatives in the LTEMP EIS (U.S. Department of the Interior, 2016a, b).

 In addition to having great utility in evaluating the effects of LTEMP dam releases on the CRe, these mass-balance sand budgets are used in collaboration with the Bureau of Reclamation to trigger, plan, and evaluate HFEs (U.S. Department of the Interior, 2011; Grams and others, 2015).
 HFEs are triggered and designed on the basis of the Paria-supplied sand that accumulates in Marble Canyon during fall and spring implementation windows (U.S. Department of the Interior, 2011).
 This process involves using many suspended-sediment samples collected in the Paria River (quickly processed through the GCMRC sediment laboratory) in combination with discharge data (funded under Project Element A.1) and initial model estimates (after Topping, 1997) to determine the near-realtime continuous sand supply from the Paria River.
 The Bureau of Reclamation then uses this information, along with information on planned dam releases, as input to the sand-routing model of Wright and others (2010).
-As more suspended-sediment measurements get processed through the laboratory (work funded by this element), the uncertainty is reduced in the Paria River sand supply, and additional model runs are made by the Bureau of Reclamation.
+As more suspended-sediment measurements get processed through the laboratory (work funded by this element), the uncertainty is reduced in the estimates of the Paria River sand supply, and additional model runs are made by the Bureau of Reclamation.
 As time progresses, the Bureau of Reclamation's model-predictions of sand retention in Marble Canyon are compared against the actual measured sand retention in the continuous mass-balance sand budgets funded under this project element.
-Because the model predictions of Wright and others (2010) may be biased, this comparison allows reality-based redesign of each planned HFE hydrograph.
+Because the predictions of the sand-routing model of Wright and others (2010) may be biased, this comparison allows evidence-based redesign of each planned HFE hydrograph.
 Finally, after the completion of each HFE, these sand budgets allow quick post-facto evaluation of the longitudinal effects of each HFE on the sand resources in the CRe.